warofexodus89/fabula_ultima_csb/README.md

 <p align="center"><img src="../media/create_world.png"></p>

-Once the world is created you are not ready to import the templates.
+Once the world is created you are ready to import the templates.

 ### 4.2 Importing the template